ossmith/HARE/README.md

 - `[INPUT]`: Filepath to results file from HARE with simulation and element set intersection/bp values.
 Can also be a comma-separated list

 Outputs
-- `[OUT_STEM].stats`: Tab-separated text file with the test parameters and resulting p-value
+- `[OUT_STEM].stats`: Tab-separated text file with the test statistics and resulting p-value
 - `[OUT_STEM].png`: Figure showing the distribution of intersections/bp of the simulations against the intersections/bp of the phenotype-associated element set

 ### Arguments and Options